 Agenda:

-Tour, inspect and discuss condition of substrate, roof drains, roof drain final locations, curbs, penetrations and other preparatory work performed by other trades.
+Tour, inspect and discuss condition of substrate, roof drains, roof drain final locations, curbs, penetrations, and other preparatory work performed by other trades.

 Review structural loading limitations of deck and inspect deck for loss of flatness and for required mechanical fastening.

-Review roofing system requirements (Drawings, Specifications and other Contract Documents).
+Review roofing system requirements (Drawings, Specifications, and other Contract Documents).

 Review required submittals, both completed and yet to be completed.

-Review and finalize construction schedule related to roofing work and verify availability of materials, installer's personnel, equipment and facilities needed to make progress and avoid delays.
+Review and finalize construction schedule related to roofing work and verify availability of materials, installer's personnel, equipment, and facilities needed to make progress and avoid delays.

 Review requirements for inspections, testing, certifying, and material usage accounting procedures.